 For a number of years I have worked closely with QED, an independent meeting organizer specialized in creating a forum for dialogue between policy makers, regulators, NGOs and companies.
 I have written reports on more than 50 QED events, on topics such as:

 - Is Big Data the right recipe for Europe?

 - The Future of EU Payments

 - Cybersecurity: How should the legislation meet the new challenges?

 For 12 years I attended and reported on the annual EMEA Users’ Group Conference of a major global industrial automation & control company.

 For one of my clients I was the on-site reporter for three days at the EU Sustainable Energy Week in Brussels in June 2019.
 I also provided social media support with real-time tweets, and articles on LinkedIn.

-I was asked to write transcripts of 11 presentations from the 2018 One Health Conference.
+I am regularly asked to write transcripts of presentations given at major Health Conferences.
+Examples include:

 Most recently I was one of the Rapporteurs for one of the European Commission’s high-level conferences on LGBTI Equality in the EU.